HubspotMarketplace/EmailTemplateTutorial/README.md

 EmailTemplateTutorial
 =====================

-A brief tutorial on how to change your Email html into Jinja templates so that HubSpot Customers can customize them in their email tool.
+A brief tutorial on how to change your raw Email html into a Hubspot customizable Jinja template.
+Static Template is the file where the raw email html lives and after changing the fields specified, the final result is the jinja template.

-Static Template is the file where it is the raw html email code.
+The numbered fields show which parts of the template have been changed to use the Hubspot-specified jinja tags.

-The Jinja template is the finalized version of the Email code with tags that allow it to be customized in Hubspot's tool.
+If you have any questions, feel free to email ehsiao@hubspot.com